Canon 350D vs RP

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 350D and Canon EOS RP and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The Canon RP is a recent model that features in the current product line-up of Canon.
-In contrast, the 350D has been discontinued (but it can be found pre-owned on eBay).
+The RP is a recent model that features in the current product line-up of Canon.
+In contrast, the 350D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 350D was succeeded by the Canon 400D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon 350D or the Canon RP – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.